 For example, you can create a public-facing subnet for your web servers that has access to the Internet, and place your backend systems such as databases or application servers in a private-facing subnet with no Internet access.
 You can leverage multiple layers of security, including security groups and network access control lists, to help control access to your instances in each subnet.

 More importantly, you can create a Hardware Virtual Private Network (VPN) connection between your corporate data center and your VPC to leverage public cloud as an extension of your corporate data center.

 SAP Cloud has no concept of a VPC.
 This makes it impossible to deploy production-grade enterprise workloads on SAP Cloud and by extension, refactoring any non-trivial ABAP code to run on SAP Cloud.
 Without VPC, for instance, there’s no way to apply IAM (Identity Access Management) policy to the endpoints of your own cloud estate.
 This is both a security and an operations nightmare.

 And this problem is HUGE!
 This by itself makes SAP Cloud useless for anything more intricate than ‘Hello World’ application.
 There also no analogs of AWS IAM, however in AWS permission management is a core component.
 So in SAP Cloud any junior developer will be able to devastate all solution in production.”

 The Limitations of SAP Cloud

 To list the limitations with the SAP Cloud would be a chapter on its own.
 However, a lack of VPC capabilities is not the end of the missing items.
-SAP Cloud lacks either a load balancer and reverse proxy in addition to VPC.
+SAP Cloud lacks either a load balancer and reverses proxy in addition to VPC.
 As soon as there is no VPC, the security argument is lost.
 Is this a solution that is ready for anyone to use?
-The lack of documentation or usability of the SAP Cloud are indicators that the SAP Cloud sees minimal usage.
+The lack of documentation or usability of the SAP Cloud indicates that the SAP Cloud sees minimal usage.

 The Latency Issues with SAP Cloud